ghodt/demo-app/README.md

 The website can be accessed on your local machine by browsing to `localhost:5000` in your browser.

+To run the tests, navigate to the tests folder and run `py.test`.

 ## CI/CD

 The application is deployed with Microsoft Azure.
-When a push is made to the repository it will run the test automatically, build the application, and deploy it to the [Demo site](https://devops-demo-emma-sara.azurewebsites.net/).
+When a push is made to the repository it will run the test automatically, build the application, and deploy it to the [demo site](https://devops-demo-emma-sara.azurewebsites.net/).